reginabally/task-tracker/README.md

 An open-source task tracking tool designed to help individuals and teams log daily work activities, organize tasks by type and tag, and generate structured bi-weekly reports.
 Ideal for professionals who need a lightweight and customizable way to document their work for performance reviews or team updates.
 The integrated AI summarization feature helps transform raw task lists into well-structured HR self-feedback drafts.

-🛠 Built with Next.js App Router, Tailwind CSS, and Prisma.
+🛠 Built with Next.js App Router & Electron, Tailwind CSS, and Prisma.
 📅 Designed for fixed 2-week reporting cycles.
 📦 Local setup with SQLite and zero external services.
 🤖 AI-powered self-feedback generation with LM Studio and OpenAI integration.